Contact Center Trends That Artificial Intelligence (AI) Can Help Accelerate!

 It is very unlikely without systems in place.

-With AI, your contact centers would move beyond being customer service or support centers and start to act as an extended sales arm of your organization.
+With AI, your contact centers solution would move beyond being customer service or support centers and start to act as an extended sales arm of your organization.

 AI can provide agents with data on customers, such as their transaction patterns, their likes and dislikes, and if they are candidates for services that go beyond support.